Lérins Abbey: Second foundation

 Panoramic view of the fortified monastery.

 During the Middle Ages, the monks were obliged to take an active part in defending the coasts against incursions of the Moors of Algeria, and a fortified monastery was built between the eleventh and fourteenth centuries.

 In medieval times, the island became a very popular place of pilgrimage.
 This was encouraged by the writings of Raymond Féraud, a monk who composed a mythological life of Honoratus.

-The abbey was an important strategic position in the sixteenth and seventeenth centuries during the Franco-Spanish wars.
-In 1635 the island was captured by the Spanish and the monks were expelled.
-They returned from exile in Vallauris two years later, when the island was retaken by the French.
+The abbey was a strategically important site during the Franco-Spanish wars of the sixteenth and seventeenth centuries.
+In 1635, the island was captured by the Spanish and the monks were expelled.
+They returned from exile in Vallauris two years later, when the French retook the island.
 The monastery continued to suffer from Spanish and Genoese attacks.
-The number of monks dwindled to four and, in the pre-revolutionary climate of the time, the monastery was disestablished in 1787.
-In the French Revolution, the island became the property of the state, and was sold to a wealthy actress, Mademoiselle de Sainval, who lived there for twenty years.
+The number of monks dwindled to four, and, in the pre-revolutionary climate, the monastery was disestablished in 1787.
+During the French Revolution, the island became state property and was sold to the wealthy actress Mademoiselle de Sainval, who lived there for twenty years.

 Third foundation

 In 1859, the island was bought by the Bishop of Fréjus, who sought to re-establish a religious community there.
 Ten years later, a Cistercian community was founded, which has remained there since.
-The monks cultivate their own vegetables and get most of their electricity from the numerous solar panels.
+The monks cultivate their own vegetables and now get most of their electricity from numerous solar panels.
 The annual grape harvest festival in early September is a key event in the calendar.